 This workshop will continue students’ work on publishable papers.
 If work is still ongoing in regard to getting the literature review published, that will be discussed in class (e.g., dealing with editorial feedback).
 Each student will also be required to start or complete a second paper that expands on work done for a course or that is drawn from some aspect of the student’s practice (e.g., a traditional case study or a single system design study).

-Trauma-Informed Treatment will provide an overview of trauma, including responses to trauma, the neuroscience of trauma, assessment, and the types of traumatic events such as natural and man-made disasters, sexual and physical abuse, and adult-onset trauma.
+Trauma-Informed Treatment will provide an overview of trauma, including responses to trauma, the neuroscience of trauma, assessment of trauma, and the types of traumatic events, such as natural and man-made disasters, sexual and physical abuse, and adult-onset trauma.
 Relevant theoretical and evidence-supported treatment models will be discussed in relation to specific types of trauma.
 The importance of clinician responses to direct and indirect exposure will be discussed, including secondary and shared trauma responses.
 Case material will be used to illustrate core components of trauma-informed care, application of specific models, and the impact of trauma on client-clinician interactions.

-Treatment of the Addictions examines the use and abuse of substances and addiction to alcohol and other drugs, as well as behavioral addictions such as gambling, are pervasive among social work clients.
-This will provide an overview of the scope of addictive problems, their impact on individuals, families and communities, the various etiological formulations, including the role of neurobiology, family and social factors, and become familiar with the latest in evidence-based interventions that can be utilized by social workers in clinical settings.
+Treatment of the Addictions will examine the use and abuse of substances and addiction to alcohol and other drugs, as well as behavioral addictions such as gambling, which are pervasive among social work clients.
+This will provide an overview of the scope of addictive problems; their impact on individuals, families, and communities; the various etiological formulations, including the role of neurobiology; family and social factors; and the latest in evidence-based interventions that can be utilized by social workers in clinical settings.

 This course will focus on continuing work on papers for publication and the beginning processes of compiling the final portfolio needed for graduation.
 Work will focus on the status of students’ scholarship and effective strategies that need to be taken to ensure publication in their respective areas of expertise.
 Students will also learn about the importance of disseminating one’s work to a professional audience, and the steps that need to be taken to present professionally, including identification of a professional venue, abstract preparation and submission, and organizing of material for presentation.